andavazgar/andavazgar/README.md

 All of the code that I wrote (theory, challenges and assignments) for said courses can be found on my GitHub page.

-With the knowledge I acquired from these courses, I developed the MovieTime App 😄
+With the knowledge I acquired from these courses, I am developing the MovieTime App 😄

 ## MovieTime App ([See more information](https://github.com/andavazgar/MovieTime))